Family Time (film): Production

 It was reported on 15 September 2021, that Aamu Film Company is going to produce the film, which is going in production in February and March 2022.

 Produced by Jussi Rantamäki and Emilia Haukka, the cast includes Leena Uotila, Elina Knihtilä and Ria Kataja.
 Aamu Film is producing the film in co-production with Sweden-based Vilda Bomben Film and Film i Väst.
 Tom Wentzel, Jarkko Pajunen, Elli Paajanen and Toomas Talikka were selected as supporting cast.

 Release

-Family Time had its premiere on 20 February 2023, as part of the 73rd Berlin International Film Festival, in Encounter.
-Aurora Studios is incharge of Finland distribution whereas The Match Factory is handling world sales for the film.
+Family Time had its world premiere in the Encounters section of the 73rd Berlin International Film Festival on 20 February 2023.
+Aurora Studios is in charge of Finland distribution, whereas The Match Factory is handling world sales for the film.

 Reception

-Davide Abbatescianni reviewing for Cineuropa criticised the film and wrote, "This would have worked way better within a different format – that of a sitcom, for example, where a more finely tuned narrative dished out in small quantities and a shorter running time could have made the whole viewing experience smoother and more pleasant."
+Fionnuala Halligan of Screen Daily wrote that the film "makes very interesting choices around a fairly conventional structure", concluding, "It's a trope to compare every Finnish director to Aki Kaurismäki, but there is that same deadpan air to Family Time – and a distinctive style that indicates a young director feeling her way to an interesting future."
+Meredith Taylor of Filmuforia wrote: "Family Time is a mature and memorable debut, Kouvo channelling Bergman, in his obsession to sweat the small stuff.
+Certainly a name to remember for the future."